In South Carolina, Romney defends record at equity firm Bain

 To stress that point, Romney made a point of mentioning his desire to preserve "life" three times in his speech to a crowd at the motorcycle shop.

-"I understand that there are some attack ads coming my way that question that, and obviously it's important for me to remind people that I'm pro-life," he told reporters later.
+"I understand that there are some attack ads coming my way that question that, and obviously it's important for me to remind pepole that I'm pro-life," he told reporters later.

 (Editing by Philip Barbara)